jennifertieu/jennifertieu/README.md

 🎨 Visually Pleasing: Aesthetics matter to me.
 I appreciate the art of visual storytelling and apply it to my work.

-🚀 Interactivity Enthusiast: I love building interactive elements that engage users and provide a fun user experience.
+🚀 Interactivity: I love building interactive elements that engage users and provide a fun user experience.

 🌐 Let's Connect: I'm excited to collaborate with innovative teams and individuals who share a passion for creating exceptional web experiences.